BibratRanjan/Old-Books-Online-Shopping-Cart/README.md

 ## Functionalities:
 #### Administrator
-i.
-Adding Products
+i) Adding Products
-ii.
-Adding New Category of Products iii.
-Handle Customer Orders iv.
-View Product Details like stock
+ii) Adding New Category of Products iii) Handle Customer Orders iv) View Product Details like stock
 #### User
-i.
-See products by category
+i) See products by category
-ii.
-Add products to the cart
+ii) Add products to the cart
-iii.
-Remove from cart
+iii) Remove from cart
-iv.
-Fill in Customer Details
+iv) Fill in Customer Details
-v.
-Track the product delivery
+v) Track the product delivery